Judge rejects request to dismiss drug trafficking charges against Nicolás Maduro and his wife

 Nicolas Maduro, with zip-tied wrists, is escorted by DEA agents outside

-Nicolás Maduro is escorted by federal agents in New York on Jan.
+Federal agents escort Nicolás Maduro in New York on Jan.
 5.XNY / Star Max / GC Images via Getty Images

-Last month, Maduro and his wife moved to dismiss the case, arguing that the U.S. government improperly restricted their ability to fund their legal defense by blocking access to certain Venezuelan government-controlled funds.
+Just as he did last month when Maduro and his wife formally moved to dismiss the case, Pollack argued that the U.S. government was improperly restricting their ability to pay for their legal defense.

 Nicolas Maduro Attends Status Conference Hearing At Federal Court In New York

-Meanwhile, President Donald Trump during a cabinet meeting in Washington accused Maduro of being a “major purveyor of drugs coming into our country," but said he would have "a fair trial."
+In Washington, President Donald Trump accused Maduro of being a “major purveyor of drugs coming into our country," but said he would have "a fair trial."

-"But I would imagine there are other trials coming," Trump added, without providing details.
+"But I would imagine there are other trials coming," Trump added, without providing details, during a Cabinet meeting.
 He also suggested the current charges Maduro is facing might be “a fraction of the kind of things that he’s done.”

-In a filing submitted to Judge Alvin Hellerstein, prosecutors have also requested a restrictive protective order that would bar Maduro and his wife from sharing discovery materials with four co-defendants who remain at large.
+In a filing submitted to Hellerstein, prosecutors have also requested a restrictive protective order that would bar Maduro and his wife from sharing discovery materials with four co-defendants who remain at large.

 They argued that Maduro has a history of threatening opponents and allowing such access would pose “an unacceptable risk” to witnesses and their families, could lead to the destruction of evidence and might compromise ongoing investigations.